Progress

 too high on your opposite leg or too near to your abdomen, when you tighten the

-together, your knees won’t move closer together and your ankle won’t move
+your knees won’t move closer together and your ankle won’t move higher on the

 And